TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: - An Efficient -optimal Solution

 \subsection{The \Verify{} and \AddSamples{} Procedures}

-As shown in Alg. \ref{algo:verify}, \Verify{} takes a candidate solution $\hat S_k$, precision limit $v_{max}$, and the maximum number of RR sets $T_{cap}$ as the input.
-It keeps generate RR sets to estimate $\B(\hat S_k)$ until either the relative error reaches $\epsilon/2^{v_{max}-1}$ or the maximum number of generated samples $T_{cap}$ is reached.
+As shown in Alg. \ref{algo:verify}, \Verify{} takes a candidate solution $\hat S_k$, precision limit $v_{max}$, and the maximum number of hyperedges sets $T_{cap}$ as the input.
+It keeps generating hyperedges sets to estimate $\B(\hat S_k)$ until either the relative error reaches $\epsilon/2^{v_{max}-1}$ or the maximum number of generated samples $T_{cap}$ is reached.

 \Verify{} uses the stopping rule algorithm in \cite{Nguyen163} to estimate the influence.
-It generates a new pool of random \RR{} sets, denoted by $\mathcal{R}_{ver}$.
-For each pair $\epsilon_2', \delta_2'$, derived from $\epsilon_2$ and $\delta_2$, the stopping rule algorithm will stop when either the cap $T_{max}$ is reached or there is enough evidence (i.e. $cov \geq \Lambda_2$) to conclude that The value of $\delta_2'$ is selected as in line 3 so that the probability of the union of all the bad events is bounded by $\delta_2$.
+It generates a new pool of random hyperedges sets, denoted by $\mathcal{R}_{ver}$.
+For each pair $\epsilon_2', \delta_2'$, derived from $\epsilon_2$ and $\delta_2$, the stopping rule algorithm will stop when either the cap $T_{max}$ is reached or there is enough evidence (i.e. $cov \geq \Lambda_2$) to conclude that

+The value of $\delta_2'$ is selected as in line 3 so that the probability of the union of all the bad events is bounded by $\delta_2$.